 If it is a taste of tradition you are after, Hirado has that in abundance.
 Rich with festivals that are famous all across Japan, you are sure to experience one regardless of when you visit.

-Perhaps the most notable of the festivals is Tabira Jangara, a harvest dance where the dancers keep their faces hidden.
-Because of its elegance and cultural importance, this dance has been listed as a National Intangible Cultural Property.
+Perhaps the most notable of the festivals is Hirado Jangara, a harvest dance where the dancers keep their faces hidden.
+Because of its elegance and cultural importance, this dance has been listed as an Important Intangible Folk Cultural Property.